The article event in 3 parts:

-The data is collected via the 5 article variables: duration, author, source, access method and character counter.
+The article data is collected via the 8 article variables: duration, article title, author, category, source, access method and character counter.
 Every time an event is triggered, each variable collects useful information about the user behavior, which is then made available in Google Analytics for further analysis.

 Each variable in the new article event can only report back one value e.g. duration “124” seconds or e.g. access method “pinch”.

 The article event will gather information about the following:

 - Reports active time spent on the article

 - Starts after 2 seconds to avoid unwanted duration triggering

 - Stops if user is inactive for more than 120 seconds